victorqribeiro/invaderz/README.md

 If you want to see a live version of it, it's hosted [here](https://victorribeiro.com/invaderz).

-You can also add it as an app to your phone, if you wish so.
+You can also add it as an app to your phone (menu / add to home screen), if you wish so.

 ## How to Play